rsyslog/rsyslog/source/compatibility/v3compatibility.rst

   $ModLoad imklog

-Note that this can not be handled by the compatibility layer, as klogd was a separate binary.A limited set of klogd command line settings is now supported via rsyslog.conf.
+Note that this can not be handled by the compatibility layer, as klogd was a separate binary.
+A limited set of klogd command line settings is now supported via rsyslog.conf.
 That set of configuration directives is to be expanded.